Updates are marked *

-Recently the Union Cabinet has given its approval for the DNA Technology (Use and Regulation) Bill 2018.
+* Recently the Lok Sabha has passed the DNA Technology (Use and Regulation) Bill 2018.

 What is DNA profiling?

 DNA profiling is a process where a specific DNA pattern (called a profile) is obtained from a person or sample of bodily tissue for solving crimes, identifying missing persons, etc.

 - It is most commonly used as a forensic technique in criminal investigations